-This Masters degree in International Fashion Marketing extends an existing awareness of the marketing process to develop skills and competencies necessary for a marketing career in the international fashion sector.
+The International Fashion Marketing (IFM) programme extends an existing awareness of the marketing process to develop skills and competencies necessary for a marketing career in the international fashion sector.
 The programme includes eight taught courses and a research based dissertation.
-The courses include:
+The courses include

 - Contemporary Consumers in Fashion - examines the motivations and perspectives of fashion consumers in different international locations.